fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

 ## Introduction

 Fluence is a Layer 2 (L2) network bridging to Ethereum.
-To participate in the Fluence Network, you must first transfer your funds from Ethereum to the Fluence network, which is done with the Fluence blockchain Bridge Application.
+To participate in the Fluence Network, you must first transfer your funds from Ethereum to the Fluence Network, which is done with the Fluence blockchain Bridge Application.
 This guide will walk you through using the Application and showing you how to move your assets between Ethereum and Fluence.

 ### Key concepts

-Fluence Chain (FC) uses an Optimistic Rollup system:
+Fluence Network uses an Optimistic Rollup system:

 - **Optimistic Rollup**: A scaling solution that assumes all transactions are valid unless proven otherwise.
 This approach allows for faster processing but requires a security mechanism called "fraud proofs."
 - **Challenge Period**: When withdrawing funds from Fluence to Ethereum, there's a 7-day waiting period.
 This period allows enough time for any potentially fraudulent transactions to be identified and disputed.